MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 1. If the `demo:die` doesn't appear in the game - is your behavior pack formatted correctly?
 1. If your textures don't load correctly - Do your textures and ***texture_terrain.json*** file match the ***custom_block_resource_pack*** samples?

 Now place your block anywhere you'd like.
 The die is red in hand and in the hotbar because of the ***carried_textures*** using the red die block.
-The sides will be randomly rotated when the block is placed, and walking on the block will use the ***stone*** sound.
+The sides will look like a colorful die when the block is placed, and walking on the block will use the ***stone*** sound.

 Good luck!